-Trade outside Switzerland is carried out by all the different intermediaries with whom a relationship of trust has been established.
-Most traders come from the countries to which they export.
-An important point of sale in Africa are local markets.
-Helvetrade SA, a company whose proceeds largely go to Terre des Hommes, also works in this way.
-Helvetrade SA supplied equipment to Pakistan and Hong Kong 5-6 years ago, from there they went to the low-income regions of China.
+Overseas trade is carried out by different intermediaries; most traders come from the countries to which they export.
+Local markets are an important point of sale in Africa.
+Helvetrade SA, a Swiss company whose proceeds largely go to Terre des Hommes, also works in this way.
+Helvetrade SA supplied equipment to Pakistan and Hong Kong 7-8 years ago, from there they went to the low-income regions of China.
 In the meantime, Hong Kong and Pakistan have been replaced by African countries.
 Thus, multiple and multiplying paths and economies develop.